quarbby/Today-I-learnt/README.md

 # Today-I-learnt

+### 08/12/17 - Cleaning up Git branches

+Recently I've had success in using feature branches for development, but `git checkout [tab autocomplete]` shows a lot of old branches that have already been deleted.

+If they've been cleaned up on `remote` and local, you can remove them with `git remote prune origin`.

 ### 07/12/17 - Python string matching with list

 This uses python.
 Say you have a list of strings `a = ['hello', 'world']` and a string `str = 'hello world'`.
 The problem is you want to find whether any strings in `a` appear in `str`.